microsoft/health-architectures/docs/index.md

 ---

 # Microsoft Health Architectures
 Health Architectures is a collection of reference architectures and, when appropriate, implementations.
 They illustrate end-to-end best practices for using the Azure API for FHIR and related technologies.
-As you look through this site, you will see some typical 'hello world' examples as well as more complex solutions.
-We conduct peer reviews to bring you the best practices for using the Microsoft Health technologies.

 ## Solutions